 From a supplement brand perspective, even low levels of contamination in their product could have devastating consequences.
-The fact is, many athletes knowingly do cheat and use performance enhancing drugs.
+The fact is, many athletes knowingly do cheat and use performance-enhancing drugs.
 In these cases, they tend to blame the supplements they are using as the cause for their failed drug test as their defense.
-Even if the low levels of contamination in the product did not cause the athletes failed drug test, it could be used as a defense and publicly disclosed.
+Even if the low levels of contamination in the product did not cause the athletes to fail a drug test, it could be used as a defense and publicly disclosed.

 The majority of contamination of supplements is inadvertent and typically occurs one of the following ways: